 Compression socks and sleeves come in a multitude of bright colors and patterns, so they dress up a running outfit like nothing else!

-To recap, while wearing compression socks may not be a game changer, there is evidence that there are benefits for runners, especially for recovery when worn for the first 48 hours following an event.
+To recap, while wearing compression socks may or may not be a game changer, there is evidence that there are benefits for runners and other athletes, especially for recovery when worn for the first 48 hours following an event.
 As for during an endurance event, if you like them, wear them.
 If nothing else, you’ll look cool.

 Do you wear compression socks or sleeves?
 Do you think they improve your performance or recovery?